MagnusThome/RejsaCAN-ESP32/README.md

 ## Three on board LEDs

 The board has two LEDs that are controlled by pins on the ESP32.
-This can be used to anything like indicating Wifi/bLE being connected, errors or whatnot.
+This can be used for anything, like indicating Wifi/BLE being connected, errors or whatnot.

 There is also a third LED that indicates that the board is powered on.